 The Final Step – Embryo Transfer.
 Preparation is the key at Dominion Fertility.

-So what does this have to do with IVF and Reproductive Medicine?
-The answer is being prepared!
-Recently the American Society for Reproductive Medicine released guidelines about performing the embryo transfer in IVF.
+The American Society for Reproductive Medicine released guidelines about performing the embryo transfer in IVF.
 The guidelines list the following recommendations:

 - Abdominal ultrasound guidance for embryo transfer…CHECK